Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/idu.md

 and hence to the corresponding catalog entry (in the RT or RX state, in the catalog).

-Its value is an 8-character string, defined as follows:
+Its value is an 8- character string, defined as follows:

 - one letter indicating
     the MONTH (A to L, A for January, etc.),